1. Policy Statement

 - ensure non-discriminatory language is used in all communications both internal and external, including display material and documents in electronic form.

-In the conduct of relations in the work environment, Shannon Group employees will: - show due respect for all colleagues, including their values and beliefs.
+In the conduct of relations in the work environment, Shannon Heritage employees will: - show due respect for all colleagues, including their values and beliefs.

 - ensure that personal behaviour does not endanger or cause distress to colleagues or otherwise cause disruption in the workplace.